California Wildlife Protection Act of 1990: Mountain lions

 Mountain lion attacks on humans and livestock increased in the five years after Proposition 117 passed.
 In response, the Department of Fish and Wildlife increased their issuance of depredation permits, which reduced these attacks.

 As of 2023, Proposition 117 has not caused mountain lions to become overpopulated, as their social structures and food availability are able to control the population on their own.
 However, daytime mountain lion sightings, including in populated areas, have increased, likely due to Proposition 117 effectively banning the "nonlethal pursuit and treeing of mountain lions with hounds."

 About one hundred mountain lions are killed in California each year through Proposition 117's depredation exception.

 Wildlife habitats

-As of 2010, more than 2.2 million acres of wildlife habitat have been protected through funds provided by Proposition 117.
+As of 2010, more than 2.2 million acres of wildlife habitat have been protected through Proposition 117's Habitat Conservation Fund.
 These habitats include: